-Researchers generate mutant mouse model useful in treatment of neuromuscular diseasesJanuary 29th, 2013 in Genetics /
+Researchers generate mutant mouse model useful in treatment of neuromuscular diseasesJanuary 29, 2013 in Medicine & Health / Genetics

 Researchers at the University of Granada have produced for the first time in the world mice lacking the coenzyme Q10, a rare mitochondrial disease prevailingly affecting children.
 The researchers needed three years to complete the study.